rust-lang/rfcs/text/3503-frontmatter.md

 [drawbacks]: #drawbacks

 - A new concept for Rust syntax, adding to overall cognitive load
+- Ecosystem tooling updates to deal with new syntax
 - When sharing in markdown documents (e.g. GitHub issues), requires people escape markdown code fences with an extra backtick which they are likely not used to doing (or aware even exists)

 # Rationale and alternatives